The need to organise and categorise

 “Literacy is parasitic on language”

 You probably haven’t thought of literacy as a “parasite” before – it’s certainly an evocative mental image.
-I first encountered this term when it was used in a paper by Professors Maggie Snowling and Charles Hulme in 2012*.
+I first encountered this term when it was used in an open-access paper by Professors Maggie Snowling and Charles Hulme in 2012.
 Without being too distracted by the microbiological features of a parasite, this analogy invites us to think about the symbiotic relationship between language and literacy, and the reliance of literacy on its “host”, i.e. a child’s underlying expressive and receptive oral language skills.
 With respect to the science of classification and its implications for language and learning difficulties, Snowling and Hulme made a persuasive case in this paper for what they referred to as “homotypic comorbidity” between language disorders and reading difficulties.
-This term draws on arguments in a 1991 paper by Carron and Rutter**, who referred (in relation to the diagnostic classification process of childhood disorders more generally) to the idea that in some cases "....one disorder constitutes an early manifestation of the other" (p.1071).
+This term draws on arguments in a 1991 paper by Carron and Rutter (also open access), who referred (in relation to the diagnostic classification process of childhood disorders more generally) to the idea that in some cases "....one disorder constitutes an early manifestation of the other" (p.1071).

 The term "homotypic comorbidity" will be unfamiliar to many I suspect (it was to me), but I am sure that with some reflection, it will enhance the way we understand the relationship between language disorders and learning problems.
 I think of it this way:

-In the pre-school years, there’s a sizeable proportion of children (estimates vary for a range of reasons, but let’s say for argument’s sake 20%) whose oral language skills (expressive and receptive vocabulary, syntactic complexity, phonemic awareness, narrative skills) are not developmentally at the point that will readily support their transition to literacy (biologically a much more “unnatural” process than talking and listening).
+In the pre-school years, there’s a sizeable proportion of children (estimates vary for a range of reasons, but let’s say for argument’s sake 20% across the board) whose oral language skills (expressive and receptive vocabulary, syntactic complexity, phonemic awareness, narrative skills) are not developmentally at the point that will readily support their transition to literacy (biologically a much more “unnatural” process than talking and listening).
 Few such children will have been fortunate enough to have their oral language difficulties identified prior to school entry, but at some point in the first one or two years of school, a significant proportion will be identified as having “learning difficulties” (or some variant of that label), because they are not achieving benchmarks with respect to early reading and writing skills.
 Is this likely to be a “new” problem that had no antecedents in the child’s earlier development?
 Maybe; in some cases.
 But in most cases, what is manifest at school is the surface representation (reading and writing problems) of an underlying but unidentified, language difficulty (or “impairment”, or “disorder”, or “deficit”…..that’s another whole debate!).

-So the notion of homotypic comorbidity asks us to apply Occham’s Razor in the process of classifying and organising children’s early language and literacy difficulties, and to employ the process of pattern recognition in thinking about children who struggle to cross the bridge to literacy.
+So the notion of homotypic comorbidity asks us to apply Occam’s Razor in the process of classifying and organising children’s early language and literacy difficulties, and to employ the process of pattern recognition in thinking about children who struggle to cross the bridge to literacy.
 It reminds us that learning how to read is a linguistic task, so we need to think sequentially about what we are asking children to do with their emergent linguistic skills at different developmental stages.
 In the pre-school years, we ask the child to converse, tell and listen to stories, ask questions, sing songs, recite silly rhymes, follow instructions and so on.

-Failing to consider the developmental drivers of a successful transition to literacy poses serious threats, at two levels: (i) the application in early years classrooms of evidence-based direct instruction literacy teaching methods that focus on phonological and phonemic awareness, and (ii) the identification of children who need specialist services in the early years because of underlying language difficulties.
+Failing to consider the developmental drivers of a successful transition to literacy poses serious threats, at two levels: (i) the application in early years classrooms of evidence-based direct instruction literacy teaching methods that focus on phonological and phonemic awareness, vocabulary, and comprehension, and (ii) the identification of children who need specialist services in the early years because of underlying language difficulties.

 So – parasitic relationships are not necessarily to be eschewed, they just need to be understood.
 Perhaps language and literacy might be better described as being “co-dependent best friends”.